Camps begin with check-in between noon – 1 p.m. on Sunday and conclude with a final meet at 3 p.m. Thursday.

 Room, Board and Roommates

 Campers are housed two per room and may request a specific roommate.
-Roommates must request each other on their registration from.
-Camp space is filed on a first-come basis and spots cannot be held for a late-registering roommate.
-Some triple rooms are available (Please contact us about this option by e-mail at firstname.lastname@example.org).
+Roommates must request each other on their registration form.
+Camp space is filled on a first-come-first-serve basis and spots cannot be held for a late-registering roommate.
+There are no triple rooms available summer 2016.

 Stav Hall, the school’s cafeteria, offers healthy choices that include a salad bar, grilled meats and veggies, hot entrees, cereals, yogurt, fresh fruit, a deli station, soup, and the popular dessert station.